mdfilio/training/nginx/part1content.md

 ```

 One thing to note is if you have nginx as a reverse proxy in front of apache
-as in a Plesk configuration, you will likely need to take at least two kernel
+as in a Plesk configuration, you will likely need to make at least two kernel
 tunable changes.

-* Open the ephemeral port ranges as you'll have additional tcp connections between nginx and apache with: net.ipv4.ip_local_port_range
+* Open the ephemeral port ranges as you'll have additional tcp connections
+ between nginx and apache with: net.ipv4.ip_local_port_range

 * You will also likely need to raise the the number of files limit nginx has with
 worker_rlimit_nofile as a file descriptor would be used for each connection.
 (This implies that fs.file-max is high enough to handle this change.)
   * A calculation you could use for this:
 ```
-2 * (worker_processes * worker_connections ) + 128
+2 * (worker_processes * worker_connections ) + 1024
 ```
-The 128 is an arbitrary number I picked to provide some buffer.
+The 1024 is an arbitrary number I picked to provide some buffer.
 If you are
 also using the nginx cacheing you may need additional file descriptors.

 # nginx and php-fpm